White noise testing for functional time series via functional quantile autocorrelation: Related works

 In the spectral domain, tests for i.i.d.\ white noise include the procedure of \cite{characiejus2020general}, which measures the Hilbert--Schmidt distance between a kernel lag-window-type estimator of the spectral density operator of a functional process and the spectral density operator of a white noise process, as well as the characteristic-function-based approach of \cite{hlavka2021testing}, which builds on the key idea that independence is equivalent to the factorization of the joint characteristic function.
 For uncorrelated white noise, \cite{zhang2016white} develops a Cramér--von Mises–type statistic based on the functional periodogram and derives its null distribution under general uncorrelated but potentially GARCH-like dependence, while \cite{bagchi2018simple} propose a simple test based on an explicit representation of the \(L^2\)-distance between the spectral density operator and its best (\(L^2\))-approximation by a spectral density operator corresponding to a white noise process.

+In the more general context of random objects (which include functional data), there are some works worth mentioning in connection with this paper.
+First, our approach shares certain similarities with the distance profiles introduced by \cite{dubey2024metric}, although the testing framework and statistics proposed here are fundamentally different from those based on distance profiles.
+Second, a novel method for testing serial independence of object-valued time series in metric spaces is proposed by \cite{jiang2024testing}.
+This method is built upon the concept of autodistance covariance and employs a Cramér–von Mises-type test statistic that considers a generalized spectral density function.
+The critical values of the test are approximated using a wild bootstrap procedure.

-Our proposal complements these methods by introducing a time domain test for i.i.d.\ white noise that is based on FQA rather than second-order features.
-By exploiting excursion sets relative to marginal quantile functions and aggregating information over grids of probability levels and thresholds, the resulting omnibus statistic provides a flexible, robust tool for detecting general forms of serial dependence in functional time series.
+Our proposal complements the above methods by introducing a time domain test for i.i.d.\ functional white noise that is based on FQA rather than second-order features.
+By exploiting excursion sets relative to marginal quantile functions and aggregating information over grids of probability levels and thresholds, the resulting omnibus statistic provides a flexible and robust tool for detecting general forms of serial dependence in functional time series.
+Throughout the manuscript, for simplicity, we assume that each function is observed on a finite grid of points.
+However, our asymptotic results ensure that the proposed testing framework remains valid in the standard case of infinite-dimensional curves, thereby accounting for the inherent smoothness of functional time series.
+In summary, our framework applies to both raw and smoothed functional time series, offering an advantage over several alternative approaches.